A common term used to describe mutual funds is "turnover ratio." But what does that mean? And how can it help you when you are investing?

 What Is a Mutual Fund Turnover Ratio?

-The Turnover Ratio of a mutual fund is a measurement that expresses the percentage of a particular fund's holdings that have been replaced (turned over) during the previous year.
-For example, if a mutual fund invests in 100 different stocks and 50 of them are replaced during one year, the turnover ratio would be 50%.
+The turnover ratio of a mutual fund shows what percentage of a fund's holdings have been replaced (turned over) during the previous year.
+This tells you how often a fund drops some assets and chooses new ones.
+Suppose a mutual fund invests in 100 stocks, and 50 of them are replaced over the course of one year.
+In that case, the turnover ratio would be 50%.

-Generally, for all types of mutual funds, a low turnover ratio is less than 20% to 30% and a high turnover is above 50%.
-Index funds and most ETFs often have turnover ratios lower than 5%.
-But the best way to determine ideal turnover for a given mutual fund type is to make an "apples to apples" comparison to other funds in the same category average.
-For example, if the average small-cap stock fund has a turnover ratio of 90%, you may choose to seek small-cap funds with turnovers significantly below that average mark.
+Index funds and most ETFs often have lower turnover ratios.
+But the best way to determine ideal turnover for a given mutual fund type is to compare it to other funds of the same type.
+Then you might want to choose funds with a below-average turnover ratio, so they cost you less.
+If the average small-cap stock fund has a turnover ratio of 90%, for example, you may choose to find small-cap funds with turnovers below that average mark.